microaeris/ahris.github.io.v2/_posts/articles/2016-02-25-gradient-domain-fusion.md

     </figcaption>
 </figure>

-In the last image of Hideo Kojima, the lines are relatively thick compares to the his facial features, so it makes his face look weird.
+In the last image of Hideo Kojima, the lines are relatively thick compares to his facial features, so it obstructs his face and makes him unrecognizable.
 Faces require a lot more attention to detail and finer lines.
 If we were to improve our algorithm, we should resize the line width according to the image size.
 This would fix the issues of harsh lines on the small picture of Kojima.